KeyWeeUsr/the-book-of-v/source/chapter-3-word-counter.rst

 There is one catch with the |os_read_file|_ function, it returns an ``Option`` :doc:`type <types>`.
 This kind of type has to be handled in your code with an ``or`` block that allows only specific set of :doc:`keywords <keywords>`.

+Once we handle the failing function and remove unnecessary printing to the console the program is ready and complete.

+Here is a challenge for you as a reader: Currently it handles only a single file.
+Try to make it handle multiple files!

+.. include:: vsource/word-counter-complete.v
+   :code: v